 Hop-on/hop-off bus from Circus Maximum to the city center

 The hop-on, hop-off buses are one of the best ways to see any city.
-Get yourself a 24-hour ticket before you leave home.
+Buy a 24-hour ticket before you leave home.

 After walking so much, it’s a perfect way to get back to the city center.
 Head to Piazza del Popolo and make your way through the crowds for some local Italian food.

-How to get from Rome city center to Civitavecchia Port
+How to get from central Rome to Civitavecchia Port

 To get to the Port of Civitavecchia for your cruise from Rome, you have these alternatives: